 In this case, we have this website which is a directory of space startups.
 In the hero section, there's a newsletter form for people who want to subscribe.
 Although the main content is the directory and interviews that exist on the site, the newsletter is also an important way to share this content.

 Let's track this form so we can how many people subscribe to the newsletter.

 So now that we know what we want to track, let's set it up in Nocodelytics.

-Now let's go to the dashboard in Nocodelytics and add a new "Form" metric.
+Now let's go to the dashboard in Nocodelytics, click "New metric" and select the "Form" metric option.
 We'll need the ID of the form we want to track.

 How do you find this ID in Webflow?
 It's simple!